 Traditionally monolithic CMSs have been trying to fix their mistakes and promote themselves as headless.
 The most popular PHP options for going down that path are:

-Overall, we can see that these two options try to make the CMS work in way that they were not designed to.
+These two options try to make traditional CMSs work in ways they were not designed to.
 In fact, both WordPress and Drupal don't scale well when using them as headless, because their monolithic nature doesn't allow them to be as flexible and performant as needed.

 Unlike Headless Wordpress or Headless Drupal, Contentful was built from the ground up to be a headless CMS.
 This means that you won't find many of the unsatisfying things that you would see in a monolithic CMS that was repurposed to be headless, such as insufficient performance, limited capabilities, bad documentation, and inconsistent support.